Doraku/DefaultEcs/README.md

 DefaultEcs support serialization to save and load a World state.
 Two implementations are provided which are equals in feature and it is possible to create a custom serialization engine using the framework of your choice by implementing a set of interfaces.

 - ISerializer is the base interface
-- IComponentTypeReader is used to get the settings of the serialized World in case a maxComponentCount has been set for a specific type different from the maxEntityCount
+- IComponentTypeReader is used to get the settings of the serialized World in case a component max capacity has been set for a specific type different from the world max capacity
 - IComponentReader is used to get all the components of an Entity

 The provided implementation TextSerializer and BinarySerializer are highly permissive and will serialize every fields and properties even if the are private or readonly and do not require any attribute decoration to work.